 The Jewish Community Foundation was established as the Endowment Foundation of the Jewish Federation of Greater Hartford, Inc. in 1972.
-In 1993, the Foundation became an independent nonprofit entity with a separate and distinct Board of Trustees.
+In 1993, the Foundation became an independent nonprofit entity with its own Board of Trustees.
 The bylaws of the Foundation continue to require that a percentage of the Board members of the Foundation be directors, community trustees, life community trustees, or members of committees or task forces of the Federation.
-The Foundation awarded grants to the Federation of \$1,219,844 and \$1,136,822 for the years ended June 30, 2018 and 2017, respectively.
-Outstanding grants payable to the Federation at June 30, 2018 and 2017 were \$429,105 and \$326,921, respectively.
+The Foundation awarded grants to the Federation of \$1,298,639 and \$1,219,844 for the years ended June 30, 2019 and 2018, respectively.
+Outstanding grants payable to the Federation at June 30, 2019 and 2018 were \$336,777 and \$429,105, respectively.

 Members of the Board of Trustees of the Foundation serve in a volunteer capacity.
 They oversee the Foundation's development activities and make charitable contributions to the Foundation.

-Contributions received from or on behalf of individual trustees were approximately \$416,000 and \$506,000 for the years ended June 30, 2018 and 2017, respectively.
+Contributions received from or on behalf of individual trustees were approximately \$141,000 and \$416,000 for the years ended June 30, 2019 and 2018, respectively.

 During the year, grants have been approved and disbursed to charitable organizations in which some members of the Board of Trustees may be involved through board or committee service or volunteer advisory relationships.
 It is the Foundation's policy to have each trustee disclose potential conflicts of interest and abstain from voting and discussion where appropriate.
-Community grants to those organizations, excluding the Jewish Federation of Greater Hartford ("Federation"), were \$992,470 and \$1,039,972 for the years ended June 30, 2018 and 2017, respectively.
+Community grants to those organizations, excluding the Jewish Federation of Greater Hartford ("Federation"), were \$1,527,901 and \$992,470 for the years ended June 30, 2019 and 2018, respectively.

 The Foundation has entered into a lease arrangement with the Federation for the use of office space.
-The lease arrangement provides for a monthly payment of \$2,941 and an annual amount for common charges (\$14,147 in 2018 and \$9,923 in 2017).
-The lease arrangement expired in April 2016 and currently operates on a month to month basis.
-Rent expense for each of the years ended June 30, 2018 and 2017 was \$35,290.
+The lease arrangement provides for a monthly payment of \$2,941 and an annual amount for common charges (\$12,615 in 2019 and \$14,147 in 2018).
+The lease arrangement expired in April 2016 and currently operates on a month-to-month basis.
+Rent expense for each of the years ended June 30, 2019 and 2018 was \$35,290.

-Pursuant to a shared services agreement, the Federation reimbursed the Foundation at cost for specific operating expenses of \$1,290 for the year ended June 30, 2018 and the Foundation reimbursed the Federation at cost for specific operating expenses of \$1,252 for the year ended June 30, 2017.
+Pursuant to a shared services agreement, the Federation reimbursed the Foundation at cost for specific operating expenses of \$37,977 for the year ended June 30, 2019 and the Foundation reimbursed the Federation at cost for specific operating expenses of \$1,290 for the year ended June 30, 2018.